kubernetes-sigs/krew/docs/RELEASING_KREW.md

    (Only repository administrators can directly push to master branch.)

-1. **Wait until the build succeeds:** Wait for Travis CI to show green for the build for the commit you just pushed to master branch.
+1. **Wait until the build succeeds:** Wait for CI to show green for the build of the commit you just pushed to master branch.

 1. **Tag the release:**